-Attachment "E"
+Attachment "I"

+Federal Funding Accountability and Transparency Act Subrecipient Data Sheet.

-Federal Funding Accountability and Transparency Act Provisions
+The Subgrantee must complete Federal Funding Accountability and Transparency Act (FFATA)form attached here.
+This form is to be completed and incorporated as part of this agreement.

-1. Registration and Identification Information

-Grantee must maintain current registration in the Central Contractor Registration (www.ccr.gov) at all times during which they have active federal awards funded pursuant to this agreement.
-A Dun and Bradstreet Data Universal Numbering System (DUNS) Number (www.dnb.com) is one of the requirements for registration in the Central Contractor Registration.

-Grantee must provide its assigned DUNS number, and DUNS + 4 number if applicable, to the Commonwealth along with Grantee's return of the signed grant agreement.
-The Commonwealth will not process this grant until such time that Grantee provides this information.

-2. Primary Location
+Failure to provide accurate information for the Subgrantee named as a party to this agreement orto complete the FFATA form will cause the inability of the Commonwealth of Pennsylvania (Commonwealth) to process this grant and resulting in delay or loss of funds to the Subgrantee.
+The Subgrantee's documentation will be considered incomplete until such time that Subgrantee provides accurate FFATA information.

-Grantee must provide to the Commonwealth the primary location of performance under the award, including the city, State, and zip+4.
-If performance is to occur in multiple locations, then Grantee must list the location where the most amount of the grant award is to be expended pursuant to this grant agreement.
+- (a) Registration and Identification Information The Subgrantee must maintain a current full registration that permits their entity registration to appear in a public in the System for AwardManagement or SAM (www.SAM.gov) at all times during which they have active federal awards funded pursuant to this agreement.
+A Unique Entity Identifier (UEI) is issued upon registration in SAM.gov.
+Subgrantee must provide its UEI, to the Commonwealth along withthe signed grant agreement. - (b) Primary Location Subgrantee must provide to the Commonwealth the primary location of performance under the award, including the city, State, and zip+4.
+If performance is to occurin multiple locations, then Subgrantee must list the location where the most amount of the grant award is to be expended pursuant to this grant agreement. - (c) Compensation of Officers Subgrantee must provide to the Commonwealth the names andtotal compensation of the five most highly compensated officers of the entity ifa.
+80 percent or more of its annual gross revenues in Federal awards; and b.\$30,000,000 or more in annual gross revenues from Federal awards: and

-Grantee must provide this information to the Commonwealth along with Grantee's return of the signed grant agreement.
-The Commonwealth will not process this grant until such time that Grantee provides this information.

-3. Compensation of Officers

-Grantee must provide to the Commonwealth the names and total compensation of the five most highly compensated officers of the entity if--

-- (i) the entity in the preceding fiscal year received- - (I) 80 percent or more of its annual gross revenues in Federal awards; and - (II) \$25,000,000 or more in annual gross revenues from Federal awards: and
+1. the entity in the preceding fiscal year received-

-(ii) the public does not have access to information about the compensation of the senior executives of the entity through periodic reports filed under section 13(a) or 15(d) of the Securities Exchanges Act of 1934 (15 U.S.C.
-78m(a), 780(d)) or section 6104 of the Internal Revenue Code of 1986.

-If the Grantee does not meet the conditions listed above, then it must specifically affirm to the Commonwealth that the requirements of this clause are inapplicable to the Grantee.

-Grantee must provide information responding to this question along with Grantee's return of the signed grant agreement.
-The Commonwealth will not process this grant until such time that Grantee provides such information responding to this question.
+2. the public does not have access to information about the compensation of the senior executives of the entity through periodic reports filed under section 13(a) or 15(d) of the Securities Exchanges Act of 1934 (15 U.S.C.
+78m(a), 78o(d)) or section 6104 of the Internal Revenue Code of 1986.
+See FFATA § 2(b)(1).
+If the Subgrantee does not meet the conditions listed above, then it must specifically affirm to the Commonwealth that the requirements of this clause are inapplicable to the Subgrantee.
+Subgrantee must provide information responding to this question along with Subgrantee's return of the signed grant agreement.
+The Commonwealth will not process this grant until such time that Subgrantee provides such information responding to this question.